haseebasifdev/MERN-Ecommerce/README.md

 4. App will automatically open in the browser with different localhost
 ----
 ### Technical Requirements
-This course has the following software requirements:<br/>
 SETUP AND INSTALLATION
 Minimum Hardware Requirements
-For successful completion of this course, students will require the computer systems with at least the following:

 Software Requirements